USEPA/SSN2/inst/joss/paper.md

 \caption{Predicted Middle Fork 2004 mean summer temperatures (Celsius) spaced one kilometer apart. }\label{fig:steam-preds}
 \end{figure}

-Generalized spatial linear models for binary, count, proportion, and skewed data are available via the `ssn_glm()` function. `ssn_lm()` and `ssn_glm()` also accommodate several advanced features, which include nonspatial random effects as in `lme4` and `nlme`; see @bates2015lme4 and @pinheiro2006mixed, respectively and Euclidean anisotropy [@zimmerman2024spatial], among others.
+Generalized spatial linear models for binary, count, proportion, and skewed data are available via the `ssn_glm()` function. `ssn_lm()` and `ssn_glm()` also accommodate several advanced features, which include nonspatial random effects as in `lme4` [@bates2015lme4] and `nlme` [@pinheiro2006mixed] Euclidean anisotropy [@zimmerman2024spatial], and more.
 In addition to modeling, simulating data on a stream network is performed via `ssn_simulate()`.

 # Discussion

 SSN models are valuable tools for statistical analysis of data collected on stream networks and help improve inference about vital stream ecosystems.
-These models have been employed (using `SSN`) to better understand and manage water quality [@scown2017improving; @mcmanus2020variation], ecosystem metabolism [@rodriguez2019estimating], and climate change impacts on freshwater ecosystems [@ruesch2012projected; @isaak2017norwest], as well as generate aquatic population estimates [@isaak2017scalable], inform conservation planning [@rodriguez2019spatial; @sharma2021dendritic], and assess restoration activities [@fuller2022riparian], among other applications.
-The breadth and applicability of SSN models are further enhanced by data aggregation tools like the National Hydrography Dataset [@mckay2012nhdplus], National Stream Internet Project [@nagel2015national] and StreamCat [@hill2016stream].
+These models have been employed to better understand and manage water quality [@scown2017improving; @mcmanus2020variation], ecosystem metabolism [@rodriguez2019estimating], and climate change impacts on freshwater ecosystems [@ruesch2012projected; @isaak2017norwest], as well as generate aquatic population estimates [@isaak2017scalable], inform conservation planning [@rodriguez2019spatial; @sharma2021dendritic], and assess restoration activities [@fuller2022riparian], among other applications.
+The breadth and applicability of SSN models are further enhanced by data aggregation tools like the National Hydrography Dataset [@mckay2012nhdplus], National Stream Internet Project [@nagel2015national], and StreamCat [@hill2016stream].

 There are several spatial modeling packages in **R**, including `geoR` [@ribiero2022geoR], `gstat` [@pebesma2004gstat], `FRK` [@sainsbury2024modeling], `fields` [@nychka2021fields], `R-INLA` [@lindgren2015bayesian], and `spmodel` [@dumelle2023spmodel], among others.
 However, these aforementioned spatial modeling packages do not account for the unique spatial relationships found in data collected on stream networks.
 The `rtop` [@skoien2014rtop], `VAST` [@charsley2023catchment], and `SSN2` **R** packages can be used to describe spatial stream network data in **R**, but `SSN2` is unique.
-It not only provides representations of stream network data in **R** but also provides an extensive suite of functions for model fitting, diagnostics, and spatial integration that integrate with the popular "tidy" framework [@wickham2019welcome; @kuhn2022tidy].
+It not only provides representations of stream network data in **R** but also provides an extensive suite of functions for model fitting, diagnostics, and spatial prediction that integrate with the popular "tidy" framework [@wickham2019welcome; @kuhn2022tidy].
 To learn more about `SSN2`, visit the CRAN webpage at [https://CRAN.R-project.org/package=SSN2](https://CRAN.R-project.org/package=SSN2).

 # Acknowledgements